Coronavirus and tuition fees

 You will get an automatic receipt as soon as your payment has cleared, usually within a week from the payment.
 The receipt is sent to the same email address as your invoice.
 Please note that any missing amount from the payment will delay the receipt, as the university is only able to write receipts once the payment has been received in full.

-Am I able to postpone the beginning of studies by one year?
+Am I able to postpone the beginning of studies?

 According to the Universities Act Section 39 you are not able to postpone the beginning of studies except in situations specified in the Act (e.g parental leave, Finnish military service or serious illness - please see the Act for specific details).
 New students must register as attending for the first academic year of their studies, unless exempted for the situations specified in the Universities Act Section 39, or their right to study will be terminated.